LEVEL UP PARENTING

 The 7-7-7 rule is a relationship maintenance strategy where couples commit to: a date night every 7 days, a weekend getaway every 7 weeks, and a kid-free vacation every 7 months.

 This structured approach helps busy parents maintain romance and connection while raising children.
-By following this simple rhythm, couples create predictable opportunities for connection at different levels of intensity—from weekly dates to extended vacations—ensuring their relationship remains a priority.
+By following this simple rhythm, couples create predictable opportunities for connection at different levels of intensity—ensuring their relationship remains a priority.

 Can the 7-7-7 rule save a struggling marriage?